Butane gas C4H10 is a flammable LPG (Liquefied Petroleum Gas) that is mostly used for cooking, fuel in lighters and as calibration /test gas.

 3) How to transport butane gas

 To transport butane gas either by road, sea or air.
 You need to have the proper documentation.
 To transport butane gas legally you need to be in possession of Safety Data Sheets (SDS), Material Safety Data Sheet (MSDS) or Product Safety Data Sheet (PSDS).
 SDS sheets are an essential component of product stewardship, occupational safety and health, and spill-handling procedures.
 Safety Data Sheets (SDS) is a widely used system for cataloguing information on chemicals, chemical compounds, and chemical mixtures.
 There are different requirements for transporting butane gas, depending on the country.
-Find out more about how to move gasses in a proper way here.
 Or download your Butane safety data sheet on our download page.